 David Lepeska’s article published in Boston Globe includes factual mistakes

-“Under AKP rule, the number of students in Islam-focused public schools, known as imam hatip schools, has leapt from about 60,000 to more than a million.”
+Secondly, Lepeska wrote that Erdogan wants to raise a pious generation and tried to support his argument with an inaccurate number of imam hatip school students.
+He said: “Under AKP rule, the number of students in Islam-focused public schools, known as imam hatip schools, has leapt from about 60,000 to more than a million.”

 To find out the correct number of students, first, some background information should be provided since the article pushes readers to believe that imam hatip schools have mushroomed as a result of Erdogan’s religious project.